datacarpentry/python-ecology-lesson/episodes/06-visualization-ggplot-python.md

 )
 ```

-We can now keep the same code and at the `facet_wrap` on a chosen variable to split out the graph and make a separate graph for each of the groups in that variabel.
+We can now keep the same code and at the `facet_wrap` on a chosen variable to
+split out the graph and make a separate graph for each of the groups in that
+variable.
 As an example, use `sex`:

 ```python
 (pn.ggplot(data=surveys_complete,